bradleyjay/datadog_test/datadog/answers.md

 ![Min Collect Metric](images/1_4_minCollectMetric.png)

-**Bonus Question Can you change the collection interval without modifying the Python check file you created?**
+### - Bonus Question Can you change the collection interval without modifying the Python check file you created?

 ###### Without modifying the Python Script (my answer)
 Modifying the .yaml file for a given check (located at ```/etc/datadog-agent/conf.d```) allows setting min_collection_interval.
 From the Agent checks [documentation](https://docs.datadoghq.com/developers/agent_checks/), if this value is greater than the interval time for the Agent collector, a line is added to the log noting that the metric was not collected.
 Each time the Collector runs, it compares the time since the check was last run, and if it's greater than the set value of min_collection_interval, it runs the check.